Redback-Operations/redback-documentation/docs/cybersecurity/research/feasibility study on OpenCTI.md

 ### Cybersecurity Team Needs:

- - Blue Team: Focused on defensive operations using tools like SIEM, Nagios, and Wazuh, OpenCTI could provide enhanced threat intelligence that integrates directly into these tools.
+ - **Blue Team**: Focused on defensive operations using tools like SIEM, Nagios, and Wazuh, OpenCTI could provide enhanced threat intelligence that integrates directly into these tools.
- - Red Team: Engaged in penetration testing and vulnerability assessments, the Red Team could benefit from the latest threat intelligence to simulate real-world attack scenarios.
+ - **Red Team**: Engaged in penetration testing and vulnerability assessments, the Red Team could benefit from the latest threat intelligence to simulate real-world attack scenarios.
- - SecDevOps: Tasked with integrating and deploying security tools, the SecDevOps team could use OpenCTI to ensure that deployed systems are aligned with the latest threat landscapes.
+ - **SecDevOps**: Tasked with integrating and deploying security tools, the SecDevOps team could use OpenCTI to ensure that deployed systems are aligned with the latest threat landscapes.

 ### Project-Specific Needs: